 List Leaders: Meet Oregon State's Top Spin Off Companies!

-The City of Corvallis / Benton County Economic Development Office is pleased to announce the launch of their new brand identity and website portal for the Corvallis-Benton County Economic Development office.
+Follow this link to the Corvallis Benton County Economic Development award winning website!
 The website URL, www.YesCorvallis.org, is symbolic of a positive and welcoming invitation to discover the wealth of resources available to businesses here.
 Visit the site to learn more!

 The City's Economic Development Program is coordinated through the City Manager's Office.
 Economic Development Manager Tom Nelson can be reached via email or 541-766-6339.

 || Economic Development Officer Amy Jauron can be reached viia email or at 541-766-6322 (office) or 971-261-7090 (cell). |

 An Economic Development Strategy was created to foster a well-designed economic renaissance that honors our community's character and values.
 The Council's Economic Development Policy provides further guidance.